How to Survey for Product Market Fit in 24 hours

-Currently, most startups are manually tracking their answers on an spreadsheet.
-The benefit of that is that it’s familiar, and you can manually create graphs from the data and present them to your team.
+Currently, most startups are manually tracking their answers on a spreadsheet.
+The benefit of spreadsheet tools is that it’s familiar, and you can manually create graphs from the data and present them to your team.

 Another option is to use the startup tool that we’ve created at VenturX, that takes in your survey data and automatically calculates a product market fit score.
 It takes 30 secs to get a score like the one below!
 You can try it out at www.venturx.ca.

-Example of my score when I interviewed Early Stage Venture Capitalists regarding their Pain and Benefit:
+See Example of my score when I interviewed Early Stage Venture Capitalists regarding their Pain and Benefit.